AkaiiKitsune/nijiiro-toolset/README.md

 ## checkDatatables.py

-This script generates a comprehensive list of various informations regarding your database files.
+This script generates a comprehensive list of various informations regarding your database files for a given language.
 It is meant to be used for basic checks such as:

 * Listing the amount of songs in your tables
 * Listing all vacant entries bellow 1599 to facilitate adding songs in